Extreme Rules (2015): Aftermath

 The following night on Raw, Randy Orton declared that he deserved another shot at the WWE World Heavyweight Championship due to the inconclusive manner in which his match with Rollins ended.
 Later, Roman Reigns said that he deserved a title shot since he defeated The Big Show.
 Kane, acting on behalf of The Authority, allowed viewers to vote on who Rollins would face at Payback; the WWE Universe voted for Rollins to defend in a triple threat.
 On the May 4 episode of Raw, Dean Ambrose defeated Rollins to gain entry into the match, making it a fatal four-way.
-Rollins retained at Payback by pinning Orton.

-At Payback, John Cena defeated Rusev in an "I Quit" match to retain the United States Championship, ending their feud.
-Also at Payback, Sheamus defeated Dolph Ziggler, ending their feud; during the match, Ziggler trapped Sheamus in the corner of the ring and forced Sheamus to kiss his arse, fulfilling the stipulation of their match at Extreme Rules.

 On the April 30 episode of SmackDown, Cesaro and Tyson Kidd won their rematch for the Tag Team Championship, but by disqualification, hence The New Day retained the titles.
-They then had a third match at Payback, which The New Day won.

 On the May 11 episode of Raw, Daniel Bryan announced that he had an MRI on his shoulder and was told by doctors that there was no timetable for when he would be able to return to the ring.
 Due to this, he decided to relinquish the Intercontinental Championship.
-The vacant title was won by Ryback at Elimination Chamber.
-On February 8, 2016, Bryan announced his retirement from in-ring competition due to medical reasons.
+On February 8, 2016, Bryan announced his retirement from in-ring competition for medical reasons.